Australian Shepherd Lovers.com

 If you live in a cold snowy climate you will want to trim the hair between the pads on his feet to prevent ice from building up and causing pain or injury.

 Clipping your dogs nails is something that not everyone is comfortable doing.
 However, it needs to be done fairly frequently either by you, a dog groomer or your vet.
 If left too long it can become uncomfortable for your dog.
+For those of you who wish to do it yourself here are some tips:

 It should be done every couple of weeks.
 Dog nails have what is called a 'quick' it can be seen on lighter colored nails as a darker part.
 This quick is actually a nerve and blood supply.
 If you accidently nick this it will injure your dog, cause a lot of bleeding and may make the dog leery next time it sees those clippers come out.
-If you do cut into the quick have some flour or cornstarch ready to apply to help stop the bleeding.
+If you do cut into the quick have some styptic powder ready to apply to help stop the bleeding.

 Yes our four legged friends can benefit from brushing too.
 However there are a couple of things to know.
 First get him is own toothbrush!! ;-)